hn-mcp-server

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-While the description implies usage for retrieving user profiles, it does not explicitly state when to use this tool versus alternatives or provide any exclusion criteria.
+The description implies use for retrieving user profiles but does not explicitly state when to use this tool versus alternatives like hn_search_content for searching users.
+No guidance on prerequisites or when not to use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.